mayperalta/week-06-challenge-calendar-dashboard/README.md

 ## Description

 The challenge is to build a weather dashboard that displays the current and 5-day forecast weather of a city searched by the user.
-The weather data is generated from an open weather API - `https://api.openweathermap.org/data/2.5/forecast?lat={lat}&lon={lon}&appid={API key}`.

 ## User Story